 Why?
-Research has shown women who have a diet high in unhealthy fats prior to the menopause have higher oestrogen levels than women who don’t but when those oestrogen levels begin to drop, and their menopause symptoms kick in, they are more pronounced and problematic.
-Foods high in trans fats (which raise the levels of ‘bad’ cholesterol and increase your risk of heart disease) are also thought to reduce serotonin (the so-called ‘happy hormone’ responsible for stabilising mood) in the brain, leading to low mood, depression and memory problems.
-Added to this, eating more fatty or deep fried foods like chips, crisps, doughnuts and pizza can put you at an increased risk of heart disease, and that risk is already amplified by simply being in the perimenopausal or menopausal phase.
+Research has shown women who have a diet high in unhealthy fats prior to the menopause have higher estrogen levels than women who don’t but when those estrogen levels begin to drop, and their menopause symptoms kick in, they are more pronounced and problematic.
+Foods high in trans fats (which raise the levels of ‘bad’ cholesterol and increase your risk of heart disease) are also thought to reduce serotonin (the so-called ‘happy hormone’ responsible for stabilizing mood) in the brain, leading to low mood, depression and memory problems.
+Added to this, eating more fatty or deep fried foods like fries, chips, doughnuts and pizza can put you at an increased risk of heart disease, and that risk is already amplified by simply being in the perimenopausal or menopausal phase.

 Trigger #7: Hot weather